EkleTony/healthy-climate-ssl/README.md

 4. Extracts region-level embeddings
 5. Evaluates embeddings on a downstream spatial interpolation task

-All results reported in `report.pdf` are reproducible from this repository using the commands below.
+All results reported in the accompanying [report.pdf](report.pdf) are reproducible using the commands below.

 ## Quick Reproduction